Sitefinity/sitefinity-aspnetcore-mvc-samples/RestSDK.md

 ```

-This class can be used for any kind of content (both static and dynamic) and is usefull if the model is not known in advance, or the model will be changed in the future.
+This class can be used for any kind of content (both static and dynamic) and is useful if the model is not known in advance, or the model will be changed in the future.
 The two static properties - Id and Provider are always there on any kind of Sitefinity content item and can be used for other calls to the REST API.
-The method **GetValue<T>** is more intresting since it provides access to any kind of defined fields on the server.
-For examples on the diffrent kinds of fields that this method supports refer to this sample [project](../all-fields/Views/Shared/Fields).
+The method **GetValue<T>** is more interesting since it provides access to any kind of defined fields on the server.
+For examples on the different kinds of fields that this method supports refer to this sample [project](../all-fields/Views/Shared/Fields).

 ## Explicitly typed content
 Sometimes it is better to work with explicitly typed content since the model is known in advance.
 This is the case for the news item class, but is valid for any kind of dynamic content as well.
 Here is how the NewsDto represents the News content: